 This salad is super easy to make.

-As you read the recipe you can see that it’s accommodating to what you have available.
+As you read the recipe you’ll see that it’s accommodating to what you have available.
 Go ahead and be flexible and use what you have.

 Benefits of blueberries